 47. Transitional

-(1) In this section, unless the contrary intention appears “former Board” means the Taxi Control Board preserved and continued by section 6 of the repealed Act.
+(1) In this section, unless the contrary intention appears former Board means the Taxi Control Board preserved and continued by section 6 of the repealed Act.

 (2) On the commencement day, by virtue of this section —

 (a) the holder of a taxi-car licence, including a private taxi-car licence, issued under the repealed Act is deemed to be a plate holder under this Act;